 - Comment on a major, unrelated news story if you can do so gracefully and appropriately.
 But make sure not to try to co-opt a tragedy for your sales.
 However, there’s nothing wrong with a post celebrating a hometown hero firefighter injured in a blaze.
 But again, with this type of post, don’t use it to sell anything.

 Or get into the specifics of your industry.

 - Use your blog to give scheduling and event information.
 If your vineyard holds a wine tasting, then you can blog about the event to get people excited about it.
 And then blog about the event after it happens.

 - Drill down into generalized topics and unearth the specifics.
 If you flip houses, then you can blog about flipping.
 But you can also blog about the age and character of a particular neighborhood.
 Or cover how to effectively work with a lot of different trades (plumbing, electrical, etc.).

 - Search online for others’ blog posts about your topics and comment on them with your own spin.
 This doesn’t mean to just copy what someone else has said.
 Instead, give them a link back and full credit but you can either critique their choices or bolster them.

 For all bloggers, put together as big a bank of topic ideas as you can.
 Keep adding to that bank if you think of something new.

-Add blog posts about twice a week to start, and take advantage of your platform’s scheduler if there is one (both Blogger and WordPress have these).
+Add blog posts about twice a week to start, and take advantage of your platform’s scheduler if there is one.
+Both Blogger and WordPress have these.
 Be sure to share the link on social media.
-And have fun with starting a company blog!
+And have fun with it!
 Check out how this will help your company leverage the power of the internet and social media.